-FRC spend thousands lobbying U.S. Congress to support a bill in Uganda which called for the execution of LGBTQ individuals
+FRC spent thousands lobbying U.S. Congress to support a bill in Uganda which called for the execution of LGBTQ individuals

 …Yet FRC spent $25,000 on lobbying congress to support the Ugandan bill… “The site posted three screencaps from the Family Research Council’s lobbying report; they suggest $25,000 was spent on lobbying what FRC described as ‘Res.1064Ugandan ResolutionPro-homosexual promotion.’
 Asked of the organization had indeed lobbied to kill the resolution, FRC provided Hotsheet with a statement calling claims that they had lobbied against the resolution inaccurate.
 The Tony Perkins-led FRC said it did lobby on the bill, but not to kill it – rather to change the language it contained and ‘to remove sweeping and inaccurate assertions that homosexual conduct is internationally recognized as a fundamental human right.’”
 [CBS News, 6/04/10]

-FRC has close ties with Secretary of State Mike Pompeo, who has greatly restricted America’s funding of NGOs worldwide in efforts to roll back reproductive health care
+FRC has close ties with former Secretary of State Mike Pompeo, who greatly restricted America’s funding of NGOs worldwide in efforts to roll back reproductive health care

 As a senator, Pompeo opposed repealing “Don’t Ask Don’t Tell”.